divyan7982/weather-App/README.md

 4. Open your web browser and visit `http://localhost:3000` to access the Weather App.

-5. Enter the name of a city or ZIP code in the search bar and click the "Search" button to get the weather information.
+5. Enter the name of a city in the search bar and click the "Search" button to get the weather information.

 ## Contributing